oknk/seaquence/_includes/features.md

 <br /><br />

-In addition, 10% of all profits go towards supporting our community
+Additionally, 10% of all profits go towards supporting our community
 <br />
 at <a href="http://grayarea.org/">Gray Area Org</a>, a non-profit arts organization in San Francisco.